Broadway Chanteuse Barbara Cook: 'My First Memories Are Of Singing'

 GROSS: You grew up in the Atlanta area.
 You were born in 1927.
 Your early years were during the Depression.
 Broadway must've seemed very far away.
 Would you describe your living conditions after your father left, when you and your mother moved in with other women of the family?

 COOK: It was not a very good time.
-My mother and I moved into my grandmother's house - her mother - with several of her sisters.
+My mother and I moved into my grandmother's house.
 And it was a pretty crowded house.
 There were three rooms.
-And my mother and I slept and the middle room with my grandmother and one of her daughters.
-The other two daughters slept in the living room, and then the third room in the back was a kitchen where my grandmother cooked wonderful meals.
-The flu was always so good.
+And my mother and I slept in the middle room with my grandmother and one of her daughters.

 GROSS: I found myself getting angry with your mother as I read your book.
 But then I had to pull back and say your mother might have been mentally ill and undiagnosed.

-COOK: Well, you know, that never occurred to me during that time.
-And, well, I think that's because people didn't talk about that then, you know?
+COOK: You know, that never occurred to me during that time because people didn't talk about that then, you know?
 We didn't know that much about mental illness.
 And I don't want to paint this too strong - with too strong a brush.
 I think she had something called - what is it called? - borderline personality disorder.
-I've spoken with a therapist who has corroborated my idea.
 And, you know, she was a good lady in lots of ways, but she didn't have any idea that she was hurting me sometimes in the things that she would say.

 GROSS: Well, she basically blamed you for the death of your younger sister.
 Your younger sister was 18 months when she died.
 You were 3 years old.